This post last updated on January 22nd, 2022

 A search for the word love returns some interesting results.
 Like the Cheaters Guide to Love at the New Yorker.
 And did you know Goodreads has a list of over 85,000 quotes on the subject?
 That’s 100 pages in your web browser!
 And I doubt if anyone could even count how many songs have been devoted to or that contain this one four letter word alone.

 Love also has it’s own Saint and dedicated holiday in St. Valentine’s Day.
 If you don’t know much about him, check out my post on how Valentine sacrificially loved.

 People have all kinds of views, conclusions, catchy phrases, and philosophies about love.
 And despite the misinformation the world tends to feed us on the subject, it’s an emotion that’s imperative to the human experience and one that I personally hope you have truly encountered.
 Even with its potential to hurt.

 In the English language, we have one main word to communicate this emotion.
 We simply call it love and give it a description depending on the situation.
-But in the ancient world of the Greeks and the Romans, there are words to represent various kinds of love.
+But in the ancient world of the Greeks and the Romans, there are several words to represent various kinds of love.
 Here’s a look at 6 of those and how knowing more about them can help you and maybe even better your relationships.

 The Bible teaches us about 2 types of love: phileo and agape.

 Phileo is brotherly love.
 It’s where we get the word Philadelphia from, which of course means City of Brotherly Love.